 What is a Compliance Certificate?

-The Statement of Non-Compliance will outline the steps you will need to take to bring your property into compliance.
-Current Planning Development Services can help you through the process.
+A Statement of Non-Compliance will outline the steps you will need to take to bring your property into compliance with the support from Current Planning Development Services.

 How do I request a compliance certificate?

 A person may request a compliance review by submitting the following to Current Planning and Development Services:

 - A written request,

 - A payment of application fees ($180.00) and;